An Indie Filmmaker’s Manifesto

 I believe what is being taught across film schools today, and what is perpetuated by the “industry” is woefully outdated.

 I’m not talking about the techniques of your craft - being a good storyteller is a prerequisite.
-Thousands of wannabe filmmakers enter the workforce each year, so if you aren’t great at making the art, you are at a disadvantage.
+Thousands of wannabe filmmakers enter the workforce each year, so if you aren’t continually practicing and improving your art, you are at a disadvantage.

 Besides, anyone who knows me could tell you I would be the last one to say it’s okay to stop short of producing the best work you can.

-And there are plenty of more experienced people who can teach you the production aspect of storytelling on film. (...not just schools, there is a lot to be said for good old on-set experience).
+Plus, there are plenty of more experienced people who can teach you the production aspect of storytelling on film. (...not just schools, there is a lot to be said for good, old on-set experience).

 But today, that’s not ALL you need to be able to do.